-This sourdough French toast recipe is totally made from scratch.
+The best sourdough French toast recipe is totally made from scratch with simple ingredients.
 Homemade sourdough bread is soaked in a custardy egg mixture and cooked to perfection.
-You can use any bread you like, but I will show you how to make it with my favorite homemade bread.
+This is a recipe the whole family will be raving about.

 I’ve been a fan of French toast for a really long time now, and I love to make it for my family.
 My father-in-law says that my cinnamon raisin bread French toast (which basically uses the same egg mixture, but with my raisin bread recipe) is the best he has ever had.